For many people with diabetes, taking Metformin is an effective way to improve blood sugar levels, and potentially lose weight.

 First of all, never take more metformin than you’re prescribed.

-If you’re new to metformin and are on a lower dose, your doctor will most likely want you to stay on that for several weeks or a month to monitor you for any adverse symptoms, including diarrhea, nausea, or vomiting.
+If you’re new to metformin and are on a lower dose, your doctor will most likely want you to stay on that for several weeks or a month to monitor you for any negative symptoms, including diarrhea, nausea, or vomiting.

 If you’re tolerating the medication well, not experiencing difficult side effects, and are seeing improved blood sugar levels, your doctor may want to increase your dose.